simonkruger10/TV2-Semesterprojekt/README.md

 Setup Database

 1. Install PostgresSQL on your computer.
 2. Set password for PostgresSQL

       **NOTE: It is imperative that you remember your password**

 3. In IntelliJ open the database tool window (View | Tool Windows | Database).
 4. Click on the "Data Source Properties".
 Then, add a PostgresSQL database (Data Source | PostgresSQL) to the project.
    Change the username to "postgres", and the password to the one you chose when installing PostgresSQL.
 Don’t change the database name.
-Hit "Apply", then "OK".

    **Download the database driver, if prompted in the bottom of the window.**

+5. Hit "Apply", then "OK".
 7. Right-click on the "database.sql" under resources (src/main/resources) and choices run.
 Click add, then choose "postgres@localhost" as target data source.
 8. Return to the database tool window.
 Click on the "Data Source Properties", go to schemas and choose the newly created "tv2_semesterprojekt_f3f70b5a".
    Drop it down and apply default schemas.
 Hit "Apply", then "OK".
 9. Lastly, right-click on the "tables.sql" under resources.
-   Edit a new configuration, add the newly created "tv2_semesterprojekt_f3f70b5a" as the target data source.
+   Add the newly created "tv2_semesterprojekt_f3f70b5a" as the target data source.
-   Execute "tables.sql", "dummy_data.sql" and "set_tv2_owner.sql" in that order.
-Hit "Apply", then "OK".
+   Under execute add "tables.sql", "dummy_data.sql" and "set_tv2_owner.sql" in that order.
+Hit "Apply", then "Run".

 ## Run source code